JDBDT/jdbdt/README.md

 ## 0.5

-* `DataSetBuilder: inhibit re-seeding of PRNG, and compute PRNG seed from data source columns.
+* `DataSetBuilder`: inhibit re-seeding of PRNG, and compute PRNG seed from data source columns.
 * Small adjustements to web site.
 * Other small adjustments.